Menstruation: Length and duration

-Bleeding
+Menstrual fluid

 The average volume of menstrual fluid during a monthly menstrual period is 35 ml with 10–80 ml considered typical.
-Menstrual fluid is the correct name for the flow, although many people prefer to refer to it as menstrual blood.
+Menstrual fluid is the correct term for the flow, although many people prefer to refer to it as "menstrual blood".
 Menstrual fluid is reddish-brown, a slightly darker color than venous blood.

 About half of menstrual fluid is blood.
 This blood contains sodium, calcium, phosphate, iron, and chloride, the extent of which depends on the woman.
 As well as blood, the fluid consists of cervical mucus, vaginal secretions, and endometrial tissue.
 Vaginal fluids in menses mainly contribute water, common electrolytes, organ moieties, and at least 14 proteins, including glycoproteins.

 Many women and girls notice blood clots during menstruation.
 These appear as clumps of blood that may look like tissue.
 If there was a miscarriage or a stillbirth, examination under a microscope can confirm if it was endometrial tissue or pregnancy tissue (products of conception) that was shed.
 Sometimes menstrual clots or shed endometrial tissue is incorrectly thought to indicate an early-term miscarriage of an embryo.
 An enzyme called plasmin – contained in the endometrium – tends to inhibit the blood from clotting.

 The amount of iron lost in menstrual fluid is relatively small for most women.
 In one study, premenopausal women who exhibited symptoms of iron deficiency were given endoscopies.
 86% of them actually had gastrointestinal disease and were at risk of being misdiagnosed simply because they were menstruating.
 Heavy menstrual bleeding, occurring monthly, can result in anemia.